Get Schooled

 3. Conclusion: This is a place to wrap up the story you’ve outlined and discussed in the previous paragraphs, and should not include any new information for the reader.
 Use this paragraph as an opportunity to show the reader how you’ve grown from your experiences, what you’ve learned, and how you’ll take these lessons with you throughout your college journey.
 Reflecting on your experiences and looking thoughtfully towards the future shows that you’re ready to make a positive impact at the college you’re applying to.

-Download our College Essay Checklist to help you write the strongest college or scholarship application essay!
+Download our College Essay Checklist to help you write a strong college or scholarship application essay!

 Download button